oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/norfolk-island.md

 18 years of age; universal

 ### 行政部門
-- `chief of state`: King CHARLES III (since 8 September 2022); represented by Governor General of the Commonwealth of Australia General David HURLEY (since 1 July 2019)
+- `國家元首`: King CHARLES III (since 8 September 2022); represented by Governor General of the Commonwealth of Australia General David HURLEY (since 1 July 2019)
-- `head of government`: Administrator Eric HUTCHINSON (since 1 April 2017)
+- `政府首腦`: Administrator Eric HUTCHINSON (since 1 April 2017)
-- `cabinet`: Executive Council consists of 4 Legislative Assembly members
+- `内閣`: Executive Council consists of 4 Legislative Assembly members
-- `elections/appointments`: the monarchy is hereditary; governor general appointed by the monarch; administrator appointed by the governor general of Australia for a 2-year term and represents the monarch and Australia
+- `選舉/任命`: the monarchy is hereditary; governor general appointed by the monarch; administrator appointed by the governor general of Australia for a 2-year term and represents the monarch and Australia

 ### 立法部門
-- `description`: unicameral Norfolk Island Regional Council (5 seats; councillors directly elected by simple majority vote to serve 4-year terms); mayor elected annually by the councillors
+- `描述`: unicameral Norfolk Island Regional Council (5 seats; councillors directly elected by simple majority vote to serve 4-year terms); mayor elected annually by the councillors
-- `elections`: last held on 28 May 2016 (next originally scheduled for 13 March 2021 but was postponed)
+- `選舉`: last held on 28 May 2016 (next originally scheduled for 13 March 2021 but was postponed)
-- `election results`: seats by party - independent 5; composition - men 4, women 1, percentage women 20%
+- `選舉結果`: seats by party - independent 5; composition - men 4, women 1, percentage women 20%

 ### 司法部門
-- `highest court(s)`: Supreme Court of Norfolk Island (consists of the chief justice and several justices); note - appeals beyond the Supreme Court of Norfolk Island are heard by the Federal Court and the High Court of Australia
+- `最高法院`: Supreme Court of Norfolk Island (consists of the chief justice and several justices); note - appeals beyond the Supreme Court of Norfolk Island are heard by the Federal Court and the High Court of Australia
-- `judge selection and term of office`: justices appointed by the governor general of Australia from among justices of the Federal Court of Australia; justices serve until mandatory retirement at age 70
+- `法官遴選和任期`: justices appointed by the governor general of Australia from among justices of the Federal Court of Australia; justices serve until mandatory retirement at age 70
-- `subordinate courts`: Petty Court of Sessions; specialized courts, including a Coroner's Court and the Employment Tribunal
+- `下級法院`: Petty Court of Sessions; specialized courts, including a Coroner's Court and the Employment Tribunal

 ### 政黨
 Norfolk Island Labor Party Norfolk Liberals